OpenBB-finance/OpenBB/website/content/sdk/reference/alt/oss/search.md

 ---
 title: search
-description: Discover OpenBB's robust functionality to sort repos by stars or forks, with an additional category filter feature.
+description: "Discover OpenBB's robust functionality to sort repos by stars or forks," with an additional category filter feature.
 The result is straightforwardly produced as a DataFrame.
 Source code available.
 keywords: